-The milgrain diamond engagement ring features a cascading flow of diamonds accompanied by vintage handwork milgraining design as they rise toward the center diamond.
-(In case you’re wondering, milgrain refers to the tiny dots along the edge of a piece.)
+A cascading flow of diamonds are accompanied by vintage handwork milgrain design as they rise toward the center diamond.

-The channel set diamond engagement ring features a petite sidestone setting with 0.18 cts of channel set accent diamonds that cover the full view of your engagement ring
+Petite side stone setting with channel set accent diamonds covers the full view of your engagement ring.

-This chic accent diamond ring has two sleek metal accents paired with pace set accent diamonds.
-You have the option to finish the setting with 0.17 carats of accent diamonds.
+The unexpected style has two sleek metal accents paired with pace set accent diamonds.

 If you've spotted a few designs that you'd like to see up close, create two customized rings (metal, shape and carat) that you can preview from home.
 Take a couple rings for a spin to help you find the perfect, customized ring for you.